rackerlabs/support-how-to/content/rackspace-email/add-rackspace-email-mailboxes.md

 8. Click **Open** and then **Import**.

 The mailboxes will appear in the mailboxes list.
+Any errors that occur are detailed in the import log.
+Make corrections as detailed in the import log and import again.

 Note: Any errors that occur are detailed in the import log.
 Make corrections as detailed in the import log and import again.